What is our community’s flood risk?

 Lafayette has seen a lot of those in recent years.
 Think of the July 2019 storm that caught usually flood-resistant parts of town by surprise, or the May 2021 storm that caught dozens of cars on flooded roads during the evening rush hour.

-Even the recent Dec.
-1 storm, which was on the weaker side of a 5-year event, caused problems in areas like Downtown, which is particularly vulnerable to flash flooding even though it isn’t in a FEMA flood zone.
+A storm in December 2023 storm, which was on the weaker side of a 5-year event, caused problems in areas like Downtown, which is particularly vulnerable to flash flooding even though it isn’t in a FEMA flood zone.

 The map to the right compares FEMA’s 500-year flood zone to a 500-year floodplain that also includes pluvial flooding modeled by UL’s Louisiana Watershed Flood Center, showing just how much of Lafayette’s flood risk slips below the radar.

-See UL’s standalone 500-year flood map here
+See UL’s standalone 500-year flood map here.

 Lafayette has grown in ways that have exacerbated our community’s vulnerability to flooding.
 Between 2001 and 2021, nearly half of new development in Lafayette Parish occurred within UL’s 500-year flood zone, greatly adding to the community’s flood risk.